zakcali/trimLabResults/README.md

 JavaScript String replace() Method

 	shortText = shortText.replace ("Kalsiyum - ", "Ca:");
-	shortText = shortText.replace ("mg/dL", " ");
+	shortText = shortText.replace ("mg/dL", "");

 in the source code, if a string to be replaced only once, below code might be enough

 	shortText = shortText.replace (longArray[index], shortArray[index]);

-The term "Kalsiyum" is seen only once, but "mg/dL" could be seen multipl times, so above code only removes first occurence of "mg/dL"
+The term "Kalsiyum" expected to be seen only once, but "mg/dL" could be seen multipl times, so above code only removes first occurence of "mg/dL"

 Below code removes all occurences of "mg/dl"